nabraj12/Pediatric-Bone-Age/model-training-python/README.md

 		INPUT4: True or False- True- if prediction is needed on validation images
 		INPUT5: True or False- True- if prediction on test images is required

-		Improtant Note- For the first time, the input Input1, Input2, Input3, Input4 must be true to generate files "mean_std_age.pkl", "model.json", and "model.h5" needed to run the prediction on validation and test images.
-Eg- python main.py -i True -c True -t True.
+		Improtant Note- For the first time, the input Input1, Input2, and Input3 must be true to generate files "mean_std_age.pkl", "model.json", and "model.h5" needed to run the prediction on validation and test images.
+		eg- python main.py -i True -c True -t True

 4) For help: python main.py -h